 The time the NS International app allows to change trains may not be sufficient if you travel with children or if you carry heavy luggage.
 We advise you to take this into account and start your journey earlier.

-Changing trains at Brussels South/Midi
+Changing trains in Brussels

 At Brussel Zuid/Midi station, you can change trains from Intercity Brussels or Thalys to Eurostar or TGV.

 Changing trains to Eurostar in Brussels

 Click here for the floorplan of station Brussels Sount/Midi including the Eurostar-terminal

 After your arrival at Brussels South/Midi, follow the 'Eurostar' signs to connect to Eurostar.
 You will then arrive at the Eurostar terminal, where a screen will indicate which Eurostar train is open for check-in and for which Eurostar train boarding is already possible.
 Eurostar trains depart from platform 1 or 2.
 The Eurostar terminal has a waiting area with an information counter.
 Behind counter, you will find the check-in barriers (checking in is also possible at a counter), customs, baggage check, British identity check, a waiting area with shops and a lounge for Business Premier passengers.
 Please note: You should check in at least 30 minutes prior to departure!
 Please take into account that walking from your arrival platform to the Eurostar terminal will take approximately 10 minutes.

 After your arrival at Brussels South/Midi, follow the 'Thalys' signs to catch your TGV connectoin.
 You will then arrive in the station hall where large departure signs will indicate the platform from which your TGV train will depart.

 Changing trains in Paris

 Paris has a good public transport system, which includes 6 large railway stations, each serving a region of France.
 In addition, there is an extensive bus service and a metro network, which provide excellent connections to the local RER-trains.
 Tips